 - Bring a large saucepan of water to a boil.
-Using tongs dip apples in boiling water for a few seconds, then dry with a tea towel to remove any wax from the peels.
+Using tongs, dip apples into boiling water for a few seconds, then dry with a tea towel to remove wax from the apple peel.
 Ignore this step if you have unwaxed apples.
-Set apples aside; when completely cool, insert a wooden skewer firmly into the bottom of each apple for a handle.
+Set apples aside; when completely cool, insert a wooden skewer firmly into each apple's bottom for a handle.

 - Line a baking tray with parchment paper.
 Get all your ingredients for the caramel ready.
 Prepare your toppings by pouring the mixed chopped nuts and mixed chocolate shavings into two separate shallow bowls.

-- In a deep sided heavy bottomed saucepan, melt the butter over medium-high heat.
-Stir in the brown sugar, golden syrup and condensed milk with a wooden spoon.
-Continue cooking and stirring over medium heat until the temperature of the caramel reaches 115C (240F) on a confectionary thermometer (stir constantly to ensure the caramel doesn’t stick on the bottom of the pan).
+- In a deep-sided heavy-bottomed saucepan, melt the butter over medium-high heat.
+Stir in the brown sugar, golden syrup and condensed milk with a wooden spoon (constantly stir to ensure the caramel doesn’t stick on the bottom of the pan).

 - Dip each apple into the hot caramel to completely coat the apple, let the excess caramel drip off.
-Then hold it upside down for 30 seconds or so to allow the caramel to cool slightly and settle.
-Next, dip three apples into the mixed chopped nuts, and then the remaining three apples into the chocolate shavings.
-Place apples on the prepared tray and straight into the fridge to set.
+Then hold it upside down for 30 seconds to allow the caramel to cool slightly and settle.
+Next, dip three apples into the mixed chopped nuts, and then the remaining three apples into the chocolate shavings — place apples on the prepared tray and straight into the fridge to set.